kba/anno-frontend/README.md

 - `annotationList`: Options for the list display
   - `sortedBy`:     Sort key: `date`, `datereverse` or `title`
   - `allCollapsed`: Collapse (`true`) or expand (`false`) all annotations
+- `token`: Function or token.
+The literal token.
+Don't use this option without SSL/TLS encryption.
+Function must be synchronous.
 - `tokenEndpoint`: URL of the endpoint providing the JSON Webtoken
+- `annoEndpoint`: URL of the Open Annotation Protocol server
-- `loginEndpoint`: URL of the login mask
+- `loginEndpoint`: Function or URL of the login mask
-- `logoutEndpoint`: URL that logs the user out
+- `logoutEndpoint`: Function or URL that logs the user out
+- `isLoggedIn`: Function or boolean to designate whether the is already logged in.
+No login button will be shown in that case
+#### Events
+- `startHighlighting(annoId)`: $emit this to highlight the annotation
+- `stopHighlighting(annoId)`: $emit this to un-highlight the annotation
+- `mouseover(annoId)`: $on this to catch when an annotation is hovered in the list
+- `mouseleave(annoId)`: $on this to catch when an annotation is un-hovered in the list

 <!-- END-RENDER -->